jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

  -will get the data in database and put it in table(right side)

 delete row
- -right click the row that you want to delete then click the pupup menu(delete row) if you click ok the data in the data base will be deleted
+ -right click the row that you want to delete then click the pupup menu(delete row) if you click ok the data in the data base will be deleted permanately

 Edit row
  -you can edit the row that are editable, not all column is editable, select column and row that you want to edit by double click that row and column then save it to make changes